graphene-blockchain/graphene-core/README.md

 Support
 -------
-Technical support is available in the [BitSharesTalk technical support subforum](https://bitsharestalk.org/index.php?board=45.0).
+Technical support is available in the [Graphene Forum technical support subforum](https://forum.gph.ai).

-BitShares Core bugs can be reported directly to the [issue tracker](https://github.com/bitshares/bitshares-core/issues).
+Graphene Core bugs can be reported directly to the [issue tracker](https://github.com/graphene-blockchain/graphene-core/issues).

-BitShares UI bugs should be reported to the [UI issue tracker](https://github.com/bitshares/bitshares-ui/issues)
+Graphene UI bugs should be reported to the [UI issue tracker](https://github.com/graphene-blockchain/graphene-ui/issues)

-Up to date online Doxygen documentation can be found at [Doxygen](https://bitshares.org/doxygen/hierarchy.html)

 Using the API
 -------------